Navigation

 As developers, we tend to gravitate toward certain parts of game creation.
 Those become our battles to pick.
 And losing ground in one area can often be balanced by winning in another.

-For example, bold and extreme stylisation might be a clever shortcut for a developer who lacks traditional artistic skills but it can also become a defining signature for the game’s look and feel.
+For example, bold and extreme stylization might be a clever shortcut for a developer who lacks traditional artistic skills but can also become a defining signature for the game’s look and feel.

-Solo developers have to wear a lot of hats, but some hats will fit you better than others, and that’s ok.
+Solo developers have to wear a lot of hats, but some hats will fit you better than others, and that’s okay.

 Sometimes Good Enough Is Good Enough